Marshalls Chartered Surveyors were established in 1979 and concentrate solely on the provision of quality professional survey and valuation services.

-Marshall's are not owned by a lender or estate agent and we owe our allegiance
+Marshall's are fully independent and are not owned by a lender or estate agent.
+We owe our allegiance

 We are completely independent and unlike many, we don't pay or accept commissions.